oracle/terraform-provider-oci/website/docs/d/database_exadb_vm_clusters.html.markdown

 The following arguments are supported:

+* `cluster_placement_group_id` - (Optional) A filter to return only resources that match the given cluster placement group ID exactly.
 * `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
 The match is not case sensitive.
 * `exascale_db_storage_vault_id` - (Optional) A filter to return only Exadata VM clusters on Exascale Infrastructure that match the given Exascale Database Storage Vault ID.